-- Health Canada to revoke the licenses granted to for-profit plasma collectors and safeguard our plasma supply.
+- Health Canada to revoke the licenses granted to for-profit plasma collectors.

-- Health Canada to work with Canadian Blood Services to develop a strategy to increase unpaid plasma clinics in Canada and move toward self-sufficiency in plasma supply.
+- Health Canada to work with Canadian Blood Services to develop a strategy to increase unpaid plasma donations in Canada.

 - Get informed by reading our mythbuster on paid plasma donations.

-- Support the national work of the Canadian Health Coalition on this file with a donation.
+- Support our work on this file with a donation.

 Campaign and Policy Material: